susmonteiro/projeto-RC/README.md

 #### Last Day:
 - remove commented code
-- prints do verbose do AS têm um \n a mais para mensagens recebidas
 - user invalid command sometimes (val)
 - AS and FS should die on invalid message
 - correr os scripts